State Board of Administration of Florida Retirement System Buys 304 Shares of LeMaitre Vascular, Inc. (NASDAQ:LMAT)

-State Board of Administration of Florida Retirement System raised its stake in LeMaitre Vascular, Inc. (NASDAQ:LMAT) by 3.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 8,958 shares of the medical instruments supplier’s stock after buying an additional 304 shares during the period.
-State Board of Administration of Florida Retirement System’s holdings in LeMaitre Vascular were worth $547,000 at the end of the most recent quarter.
+State Board of Administration of Florida Retirement System lifted its holdings in shares of LeMaitre Vascular, Inc. (NASDAQ:LMAT) by 3.5% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 8,958 shares of the medical instruments supplier’s stock after purchasing an additional 304 shares during the period.
+State Board of Administration of Florida Retirement System’s holdings in LeMaitre Vascular were worth $547,000 as of its most recent filing with the SEC.

-Other large investors also recently modified their holdings of the company.
-Lazard Asset Management LLC increased its holdings in shares of LeMaitre Vascular by 38.8% in the 1st quarter.
-Lazard Asset Management LLC now owns 1,641 shares of the medical instruments supplier’s stock worth $80,000 after buying an additional 459 shares during the last quarter.
-Altshuler Shaham Ltd grew its holdings in shares of LeMaitre Vascular by 113.1% during the 1st quarter.
-Altshuler Shaham Ltd now owns 2,116 shares of the medical instruments supplier’s stock valued at $103,000 after purchasing an additional 1,123 shares during the last quarter.
-Mutual of America Capital Management LLC grew its holdings in shares of LeMaitre Vascular by 7.8% during the 2nd quarter.
-Mutual of America Capital Management LLC now owns 2,432 shares of the medical instruments supplier’s stock valued at $148,000 after purchasing an additional 177 shares during the last quarter.
-SG Americas Securities LLC bought a new position in shares of LeMaitre Vascular during the 1st quarter valued at $177,000.
-Finally, Ensign Peak Advisors Inc grew its holdings in shares of LeMaitre Vascular by 1,750.0% during the 1st quarter.
-Ensign Peak Advisors Inc now owns 3,700 shares of the medical instruments supplier’s stock valued at $180,000 after purchasing an additional 3,500 shares during the last quarter.
-80.63% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds have also added to or reduced their stakes in the stock.
+Morgan Stanley grew its holdings in LeMaitre Vascular by 61.3% in the 1st quarter.
+Morgan Stanley now owns 302,995 shares of the medical instruments supplier’s stock worth $14,781,000 after acquiring an additional 115,111 shares during the last quarter.
+Copeland Capital Management LLC grew its holdings in LeMaitre Vascular by 12.6% in the 2nd quarter.
+Copeland Capital Management LLC now owns 920,312 shares of the medical instruments supplier’s stock worth $56,157,000 after acquiring an additional 102,957 shares during the last quarter.
+BlackRock Inc. grew its holdings in LeMaitre Vascular by 3.4% in the 1st quarter.
+BlackRock Inc. now owns 3,080,512 shares of the medical instruments supplier’s stock worth $150,266,000 after acquiring an additional 101,451 shares during the last quarter.
+Ameriprise Financial Inc. grew its holdings in LeMaitre Vascular by 25.2% in the 1st quarter.
+Ameriprise Financial Inc. now owns 323,879 shares of the medical instruments supplier’s stock worth $15,794,000 after acquiring an additional 65,087 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. grew its holdings in LeMaitre Vascular by 73.3% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 100,697 shares of the medical instruments supplier’s stock worth $4,912,000 after acquiring an additional 42,591 shares during the last quarter.
+80.63% of the stock is currently owned by institutional investors.

-The business also recently announced a quarterly dividend, which was paid on Thursday, September 9th.
-Stockholders of record on Thursday, August 26th were given a $0.11 dividend.
-The ex-dividend date was Wednesday, August 25th.
-This represents a $0.44 annualized dividend and a dividend yield of 0.80%.
-LeMaitre Vascular’s dividend payout ratio is 42.31%.

-Several research firms recently commented on LMAT.
-Jefferies Financial Group began coverage on shares of LeMaitre Vascular in a report on Thursday, September 16th.
-They set a “buy” rating and a $70.00 target price on the stock.
-Barrington Research increased their target price on shares of LeMaitre Vascular from $59.00 to $64.00 and gave the company an “outperform” rating in a report on Friday, July 30th.
-Zacks Investment Research lowered shares of LeMaitre Vascular from a “buy” rating to a “hold” rating in a report on Tuesday, August 3rd.
-Finally, Roth Capital raised their price target on shares of LeMaitre Vascular from $55.00 to $58.00 and gave the stock a “neutral” rating in a report on Tuesday, August 3rd.
-Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $63.60.
+A number of equities research analysts have issued reports on LMAT shares.
+Barrington Research raised their price target on shares of LeMaitre Vascular from $59.00 to $64.00 and gave the stock an “outperform” rating in a report on Friday, July 30th.
+Jefferies Financial Group initiated coverage on shares of LeMaitre Vascular in a research report on Thursday, September 16th.
+They issued a “buy” rating and a $70.00 target price for the company.
+Roth Capital raised their target price on shares of LeMaitre Vascular from $55.00 to $58.00 and gave the stock a “neutral” rating in a research report on Tuesday, August 3rd.
+Finally, Zacks Investment Research cut shares of LeMaitre Vascular from a “buy” rating to a “hold” rating in a research report on Tuesday, August 3rd.
+Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat, LeMaitre Vascular has a consensus rating of “Buy” and an average price target of $63.60.

+LeMaitre Vascular (NASDAQ:LMAT) last released its quarterly earnings data on Thursday, July 29th.
+The medical instruments supplier reported $0.40 earnings per share for the quarter, beating analysts’ consensus estimates of $0.34 by $0.06.
+The business had revenue of $40.67 million during the quarter, compared to analyst estimates of $40.70 million.
+LeMaitre Vascular had a net margin of 19.12% and a return on equity of 16.51%.
+Research analysts expect that LeMaitre Vascular, Inc. will post 1.37 earnings per share for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 9th.
+Shareholders of record on Thursday, August 26th were paid a dividend of $0.11 per share.
+The ex-dividend date of this dividend was Wednesday, August 25th.
+This represents a $0.44 dividend on an annualized basis and a yield of 0.80%.
+LeMaitre Vascular’s dividend payout ratio is currently 42.31%.

 LeMaitre Vascular, Inc engages in the provision of medical devices and human tissue cryopreservation services.
 The company focuses on the design, marketing, sales, service, and technical support of medical devices and implants for the treatment of peripheral vascular disease.
 Its products include balloon catheters, carotid shunts, biologic patches, radiopaque marking tape, anastomotic clips, remote endarterectomy devices, laparoscopic cholecystectomy devices, vascular grafts, and powered phlebectomy.